ryanjclark/predict_dichotomous/README.md

 # Wine Sales Prediction Model
 This R script illustrates a full modeling project to predict a dichotomous outcome - Purchased or Not Purchased.
-From this analysis, I can recommend that lower  acidity in wine will increase sales and request further investigation as to why wine withoua star-rating is more popular than wine with a rating.
+From this analysis, I can recommend that lower  acidity in wine will increase sales and request further investigation as to why wine without a star-rating is more popular than wine with a rating.

 ## Code Sections
 - EDA